-4.3 Employees and Supervisors
+4.3 Supervisor Responsibilities

-The supervisor has the responsibility of assigning the specific duties based on the written job description to the employee, defining how they are to be accomplished and specifying timelines for completion of individual tasks.
+The supervisor is the first point of contact should the employee have questions, suggestions, concerns, or problems specifically related to their position or ability to complete their assigned responsibilities.
+The supervisor has the responsibility of assigning the specific duties based on the written job description to the employee, defining how they are to be accomplished, and specifying timelines for completion of individual tasks.
+In order to fulfill the requirements of their position, supervisors will coach employees on the specific responsibilities of their position and monitor their progress.
+Supervisors and employees are expected to be civil, respectful, and professional to all WVSOM constituents both internal and external to the institution, including the general public.
 The supervisor will regularly assess an employee's performance and assist in any areas indicating a need for modification or improvement.